hialin/hial/README.md

 For devops, this provides programmatic access to configuration files.
 Programmers can use it as a structured grep utility, for complex data conversions, for testing program invariants, etc.

 One should probably not use it for performance intensive tasks or large amounts of data.
-But it should be used for prototyping such cases.
+But it can be used for prototyping such cases.

 **Please be warned** that the current implementations are neither performant nor failproof.
 The project is currently in alpha state and the APIs will most likely suffer extensive changes.